BlueEagle/50-Influential-Artists/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a using extra, third party language features, where additional software compiles it to work with the platform.
+In CSS, an example of this is nesting selectors inside other selectors for specificity and organization.

 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept of preprocessing as it relates to CSS is parametric mixins, being able to pass arguments into mixins is the closest thing CSS has to programming in my mind.

 3. How would you explain the concept of a variable to someone new to programming?

+A variable is an object which represents a value, which in most cases stands in place of a value which can be used in many places and may be changed.

 4. What is the purpose of using functions in code?

+Functions allow code to be containerized.
+It helps keep our code DRY by reducing how often we repeat instruction.
+It also helps to minimize clutter in the namespace.

 5. What is a JSON data?

+Javascript Object Notation(JSON) is a beautiful stardard of representing data in a structured form that also makes sense according to the object format used in Javascript.
+It has therefore become massively popular for it's simplicity and readability.
+It is the standard for most operations done in Javascript.

 You may need to look up an answer but, you are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.